restimel/Tutoriels/README.md

 This is a project to gather ressources about javascript tutorials.
 All codes are only for demonstration.
-As main of these tutorials are in french, code commentaries are also in french.
+As most of these tutorials are in french, comments are in french too.

-See [index.html](http://restimel.github.com/Tutoriels/) to have a quick review.
+See [index.html](http://restimel.github.com/Tutoriels/) to have an overview.

 Ce projet sert à regrouper des resources pour des tutoriels sur le javascript.
-Tous ces codes n'ont été écrits que dans un but d'explication et non pas forcément de but fonctionnel.
+Tous ces codes ont été écrits dans un but purement démonstratif.

 Vous pouvez consulter la page [index.html](http://restimel.github.com/Tutoriels/) pour avoir une vue d'ensemble.